svhl/s3/README.md

 # svhl/s3

-Make changes to comments, variables, file names, etc. if you're gonna use these.
+Make changes to comments, file names, etc. if you're gonna use these.

 ## How to use